IRL2/nanover-docs/source/tutorials/vrclient/invrmenus/usingyourvrcontrollers.rst

 but please refer to your VR headset's documentation if you cannot locate them.

 .. important::
-    To press a virtual button on the in-VR menus, **place the end of your VR controller on the button and click the trigger**.
+    To press a button on a menu in VR,
+    **place the end of your controller on the button and click the trigger**.

 .. list-table::
    :widths: 40 60